4grabs/isaac-companions-mod/README.md

 ### Contributing

-This mod is not far into development and has been cancelled.
+This mod is not far into development and has been canceled.
 If you wish to continue it, be aware of the horrible codebase filled with prototyping.

-Furthermoe, this repository will not be maintained so you should fork this.
+Furthermore, this repository will not be maintained so you should fork this.

 ### How To Compile